Brain-and-Consciousness/HBF/hbf-meeting-2026-04-21/README.md

 We are pleased to announce that our next HBF seminar speaker, Professor **[Linda Gröning](https://no.wikipedia.org/wiki/Linda_Gr%C3%B6ning)** from the Faculty of Law at the University of Bergen, will be giving a talk on April 21, 3:00 pm, at our usual venue: Golgi 1, Eitri incubator.

 Linda Gröning leads the [Centre on Criminal Justice and Agency](https://www4.uib.no/en/research/research-centres/centre-on-criminal-justice-and-agency) at UiB and is Senior researcher at the Regional Centre for Research and Education in Forensic Psychiatry and Psychology, Haukeland University Hospital.
 She is the head of the Criminal Law Council ([Straffelovrådet](https://no.wikipedia.org/wiki/Straffelovr%C3%A5det_(Norge))), the permanent expert council for criminal law issues in Norway.
 As the first legal scholar at a Norwegian university, she received the European Research Council's "ERC Consolidator Grant" in 2024.
+From February 2026 she is Visiting Professor at Lund University ([Global excellence programme](https://www.lunduniversity.lu.se/linda-groning)).